kejianhong/UR5-External-Force-Estimation/README.md

-# UR5 External Force Estimation
+# UR5 External Force Estimation and Impedance Control

-* Implement the external force estimation algorithm based on disturbance observer in UR5 in Copeliasim.
+* Implement the external force estimation algorithm and the impedance control based on disturbance observer in UR5 in Copeliasim.

-## Implementation Detail
+## Force Estimation

 * Based on the dynamic parameter identification result of the UR5 robot in he Coppeliasim.
 * Simulation data containing position, velocity, acceleration and joint torque is collected in the Coppeliasim with the physic engine **Bullet2.83**.
 In simulation, there are no friction.
 * All data is collected without any external force.
 Apply the external force artificially in the <a href="./src/UR5EstimateForceEstimation.cpp" target="L111-120">code</a>, then use the disturbance observer to estimate the external force.

+## Impedance control

+* Cartesian space impedance control with UR5.
+Can run the impedance control simulation with the [ursim_sb3](https://hub.docker.com/r/universalrobots/ursim_cb3) docker.

 ## Command